-The construction of the Paularino Gate Improvements Project began in August 2017 and is expected to run through mid-2018.
+The construction of the Paularino Gate Improvements Project began in August 2017 and is expected to be completed by the end of 2018.
 The work includes utility work, pavement replacement on the south side of Paularino Avenue between Airway Avenue and the perimeter road, and the replacement of the Paularino entry gate.
-The Project will affect street parking, pedestrian access, entry and exit traffic along Paularino Avenue to the gate, the visitor front office entry and parking at the Airport's Eddie Martin Administration Building.